 Our Council and Patron

 QIMR Berghofer is under the control and management of The Council of the Queensland Institute of Medical Research.
-The Governor-in-Council appoints all members of the Council.
+The Minister for Health and Ambulance Services appoints all members of the Council.

 Our Patron - Her Excellency the Honourable Dr Jeannette Young AC PSM